Google Fiber vs. AT&T

 *Data as of 5/10/21.
 Offers and availability may vary by location and are subject to change.

 Google Fiber offers some of the fastest home internet speeds available in the US.
-AT&T also offers good fiber speeds, but has much broader coverage and slightly lower prices.
+AT&T also offers good fiber speeds, but has much broader coverage and faster speeds.
 AT&T has the widest range of plan options, but both services offer excellent plans.

 Pros and cons: Google Fiber vs. AT&T